-- (8) Program Year: The start date for the consortium indicates the beginning date of the program year.
-As required by the Consolidated Plan final rule, all UGLG members of a HOME consortium approved after February 6, 1995, must be on the same program year for the CDBG, HOME, Emergency Shelter Grants (ESGs) and Housing Opportunities for Persons with AIDS (HOPWA) programs.
-In order to be on the same program year and be approved by the Field Office as a HOME consortium, the members of a proposed consortium may shorten their program years as consistent with Section 91.101(e). - (9) Authority to Amend Agreement: The lead entity is authorized to amend the agreement and to add new members on behalf of the entire consortium, unless the consortium requires all members to sign and approve all amendments to the agreement. - (10) Signatures: The agreement is to be signed by the chief executive officer or authorized official of each member UGLG.
-The authorized urban county official can sign the agreement on behalf of its participating UGLGs.

-(11) Attachment - Resolutions: The authorizing resolutions should be provided by the governing body of each member UGLG, or other acceptable evidence must be submitted saying that the Chief Executive Officer or authorized official has the authority to sign the agreement.
+- (7) Program Year: The start date for the consortium indicates the beginning date of the program year.
+As required by the Consolidated Plan final rule, all UGLG members of a HOME consortium approved after February 6, 1995, must be on the same program year for the CDBG, HOME, Emergency Shelter Grants (ESG) and Housing Opportunities for Persons with AIDS (HOPWA) programs.
+In order to be on the same program year and be approved by the Field Office as a HOME consortium, the members of a proposed consortium may shorten their program years as consistent with Section 92.101(e). - (8) Authority to Amend Agreement: The lead entity is authorized to amend the agreement and to add new members on behalf of the entire consortium, unless the consortium requires all members to sign and approve all amendments to the agreement. - (9) Signatures: The agreement is to be signed by the chief executive officer or authorized official of each member UGLG.
+The authorized urban county official signs the agreement on behalf of its participating UGLGs.
+All members of the HOME consortium must sign the agreement, including any units of local government within a non-urban county that wish to participate as a member of the consortium. - (10) Attachment Resolutions: The authorizing resolutions by the governing body of each member UGLG, or other acceptable evidence must be submitted indicating that the Chief Executive Officer or other designated official has the authority to sign the agreement.